-Let us consider the randomly shaped body undergoing a rotational motion as shown in the figure.
-The linear velocity of the particle is related to the angular velocity as shown here.
-When considering the rotational motion of a rigid body on a fixed axis, the extended body is considered as a system of particles moving in a circle lying on a plane that is perpendicular to the axis, such as the center of rotation lies on the axis.
+Let us consider the randomly shaped body undergoing a rotational motion as shown in the figure below.
+The linear velocity of the particle is related to the angular velocity.
+While considering the rotational motion of a rigid body on a fixed axis, the extended body is considered as a system of particles moving in a circle lying on a plane that is perpendicular to the axis, such as the centre of rotation lies on the axis.

 In this figure, the particle P has been shown to rotate over a fixed axis passing through O. Here, the particle represents a circle on the axis.
 The radius of the circle is the perpendicular distance between point P and the axis.
 The angle indicates the angular displacement Δθ of the given particle at time Δt.
 The average angular velocity in the time Δt is Δθ/Δt.
 Since Δt tends to zero, the ratio Δθ/Δt reaches a limit which is known as the instantaneous angular velocity dθ/dt.
 The instantaneous angular velocity is denoted by ω.